 - The World Health Organization’s Department of Immunization, Vaccines and Biologicals (IVB) (Geneva, Switzerland)

 Through PAVE, Hopkins students spend 12 to 16 weeks working full time at one of the partner organizations, gaining valuable experience in vaccine research, policy and programs of global importance.
 Successfully completing a 16-week PAVE internship can fulfill the Department of International Health's MSPH practicum requirement.

 - JHSPH master’s and doctoral degree students in programs lasting longer than 12 months

 - Students must have completed their first year of coursework when the internship begins in August [graduates are not eligible].

 - Students must be in good academic standing.

 - Preference will be given to students enrolled in one or more of the vaccine courses offered at the Bloomberg School.

 - Please note: Some partner organizations/positions have additional eligibility criteria and organizational preferences which may include language proficiency or country/region of origin.

-See links below for example application documents from the last cycle as well as descriptions of prior placements for an idea of what may be offered.
+See the Bloomberg School's Sharepoint site for example application documents from the last cycle as well as descriptions of prior placements for an idea of what may be offered.